Adirondack Canoe Classic

 How will I know I am in?

-We will notify participants by email of their successful registration by July 31, 2021.
+We will notify participants by email of their successful registration on August 1.
 Participants are listed by class on the roster, which is posted on this web page.
 If you do not have an email, you can look for your name here.
-If you do not see your name on the list you didn’t make the cut; you will be receiving an email and your credit card will be refunded.
-If you paid by mail with a check, you will receive a letter and your check back in the mail.
+If you do not see your name on the list you didn’t make the cut; you will receive an email, and your credit card will be refunded.
 Please know that it is a tough day as a race organizer.

 Confirmed 90-Miler competitors will pick up their race packets – which will include boat numbers, meal passes, and T-shirts – at the Visitors Center in Old Forge from 4:00 PM to 10:00 PM on Thursday, Sept.
-9, and from 6:00 AM to 7:00 AM on Friday, Sept.
-10. Please note that new race registrations will NOT be available or accepted at Old Forge.
+5, and from 6:00 AM to 7:00 AM on Friday, Sept.
+6. Early Bird Packet Pick-up is available on Wednesday, Sept.
+4 from 2:00 PM to 6:00 PM at 84 Main St. in Saranac Lake.
+Please note that new race registrations will NOT be available or accepted after July 31.

 What if I have to cancel my registration?